-To top it off, I learned that intolerance and racism are not restricted to any particular nation; and it did express itself against me occasionally as I worked on my inter-racial theories.
+To top it off, I learned that intolerance and racism are not restricted to any particular nation; and it did express itself against me occasionally as I worked on my theories regarding the myriad colorings of man.

 But, by moving ahead, using anyone I saw as a model, soon the whole problem began to yield significant answers.
 Using the anthropological method of being a Participant-Observer, I found underlying principles of inherited coloring.
-They answered and transcended racial, political, and cultural questions and boundaries.
-But those principles did not transcend families!
-Even the gigantic category of the Winter families began to unfold, like a map, before my very eyes.
+They answered and transcended contemporary racial, political, and cultural questions and considerations and boundaries, because those principles did not transcend families!
+Even the gigantic category of the Winter families began to unfold, like a map, before my very eyes, in the face of transcending principles of coloring families.
 In the words of Ralph Waldo Emerson,

 "Relation and connection are not somewhere and sometimes, but everywhere and always."